maurobonfietti/rest-api-slim-php/README.md

 For more information on how to use the REST API, see the following documentation available on [Postman Documenter](https://documenter.getpostman.com/view/1915278/RztfwByr).

+### OPEN API SPEC:

+Also, you can view the OpenAPI Specification, using [Swagger UI](https://rest-api-slim-php.herokuapp.com/docs/index.html).

 ## GIVE IT A TRY:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)